rochus-keller/LisaPascal/Readme.md

 #### Current Status on January 30, 2023

 After a lot of debugging and fixing source code navigation works as expected (besides some symbols not yet indexed), and also the "Used by" cross-reference list is implemented and can be used for navigation (double-click).
 Also navigation history is improved (ALT+Left, ALT+Right) und synced with the views.
-Next I will complete the indexer.
+The indexer now considers the full syntax, including modules and imports, but qualifiers are not yet resolved.
+I also implemented internalized strings with comparisons by address instead of by string, and now indexing takes only ~8% more time than just parsing.
+There is now also a BUSY build file, see below how to use it.

 #### Precompiled versions